 Peroneus brevis: Eversion of ankle (primarily) and assists in plantar flexion

-Deep peroneal nerve nerveª,* (L4-S1) Tibialis anterior: Dorsiflexion and inversion of ankle
+Deep peroneal nerveª,* (L4-S1) Tibialis anterior: Dorsiflexion and inversion of ankle

 Extensor digitorum brevis: Extension of toes